osism/metalbox/README.md

 1. The container registry must be updated first in order to receive OpenStack service updates
 2. Run `update-openstack.sh` to update the OpenStack services

+## Update from a single image on the container registry

+Replace `registry.osism.tech/osism/inventory-reconciler:latest` and `registry-delta-YYYYMMDD-HHMM.tar.gz`
+as needed.

+1. Run `scripts/singe-image-export.sh registry.osism.tech/osism/inventory-reconciler:latest` on a local
+   system to create a `registry-delta-YYYYMMDD-HHMM.tar.gz` file
+2. Copy `registry-delta-YYYYMMDD-HHMM.tar.gz` to `/home/dragon` on the Metalbox node
+3. Run `single-image-import.sh registry-delta-YYYYMMDD-HHMM.tar.gz` on the Metalbox node to import the image